Journals LibraryNHS NIHR - National Institute for Health and Care Research

 - Study registration

-- Funding details - this should be only your main research award and should be worded as follows: This project was funded by the National Institute for Health Research (NIHR) XXX programme and will be published in XXX Journal; Vol. XX, No. XX.
+- Funding details - this should be only your main research award and should be worded as follows: This project was funded by the National Institute for Health and Care Research (NIHR) XXX programme and will be published in XXX Journal; Vol. XX, No. XX.
 See the NIHR Journals Library website for further project information.
 Details of other funding, such as NIHR professorships and CLAHRC funding needs to be clearly shown in the statement of declared interests.

 To aid readability, please do not use any abbreviations in your abstract.
 Commonly used abbreviations may be substituted at production stage, the final editorial decision rests with NETSCC.